resources

 5. Principal Appeal:

 1. The principal of the school may appeal for an exception to the overnight travel criteria to a three-person review panel designated by the Superintendent.
+The members of the review/appeal shall not have prior participation in the matter being reviewed.
 The appeal criteria is outlined in Exhibit-1-Student Overnight Travel Appeal Criteria.

 2. If the review panel supports the principal’s appeal, the panel will forward the recommendation to the Board of Education for consideration.
 If an appeal is denied, there is no further action.